VincentToups/datascience-book/chapter1/start.md

 Class is in McGavran-Greenberg Hall - 1301 from 3:35pm to 4:50pm.
 Lab is usually at 2pm but presently I don't have the room assignment.

+Lab is at 2310 MG.

 Office Hours: Friday at 4pm.

 Me
 --

-I am Dr Vincent Toups.
+I am Dr. Vincent Toups.

-1. Phd, Physics
+1. PhD, Physics
 2. Cajunish Guy
 3. Father
 4. All-rounder type.